VandinLab/SAKEIMA/README.md

 ```
 You need to specify the length `-k` of the k-mers and the path `-db` to the dataset (relative to the current folder); then, you need to provide in input the parameter theta using `-t` (`--theta`) or lambda `-l` (`--lambda`).
 The parameter theta is the frequency threshold for the frequent k-mers, while lambda is the fraction of k-mers to sample form the dataset.
 You can also fix both parameters.
 All the others parameters are optional; if not given, the algorithm automatically sets them.
 As example, you can provide the size (in terms of numer of positions) of k-mers in the dataset using the `-dt` option.
 If you do not, the algorithm automatically computes it.

-The following section describes the basic command for executing `SAKEIMA`.

 ## Computing ecological distances